rashcsve/zero-waste-backend/README.md

 -->
 ## Running locally

-Make sure you have a valid IBM Cloud account and a Watson Assistant with all credentials (ApiKey, URL, username, password).
+Make sure you have a valid IBM Cloud account and a Watson Assistant with all credentials (ASSISTANT_IAM_APIKEY, ASSISTANT_ID, ASSISTANT_URL).
 1. Install the dependencies

     ```